Monthly newsletter: Read the latest issue

 Watch the video

-Osteopathic physicians (D.O.s) and allopathic physicians (M.D.s) are the only two medical practitioners considered “complete physicians,” with full training and licensure to prescribe medications and perform surgery.
+At first glance, the difference between D.O.s and M.D.s is difficult to distinguish.
+They are both fully licensed physicians and are the only two medical practitioners with full training who are licensed to prescribe medications and perform surgery.

 Osteopathic physicians (D.O.s) have treated U.S. presidents and Olympic athletes, contributed to the fight against AIDS and the civil rights movement, and often serve on national health-care panels.